Balsha98/Repository-SportScout/README.md

-# Repository-SportScout
+# SportScout - Sports League Managing Website
-SportScout - Sports League Managing Website
+The README file will soon be updated.